 In this article, we cover the Certified Ethical Hacker certification and whether it’s worth the investment of time and money.
-You can see our recommended resources for preparing for the CEH, our comparison of the CEH and the OSCP certification, and our comparison of the CEH with the PenTest+ here.
+You can see our comparison of the CEH and the OSCP certification, and our comparison of the CEH with the PenTest+ here.

 Penetration testing and the certifications that go along with it are hot topics of conversation in the cybersecurity realm.
 I think this is because hacking is somewhat mysterious, and the idea that we can legally do things that would otherwise be illegal outside of our jobs is pretty interesting.
 I think people also like the idea that they have the ability to hack systems if they wanted to.
 In this article, I want to talk about what is probably the most well-known penetration testing certification out there, the Certified Ethical Hacker, and if it’s worth the effort to earn it.